-But the main disadvantage of Somatropin is that it is horribly expensive, and insurance won’t cover it.
-If the alternative is to hire someone to come in every day and help you take your bath, help you get dressed, prepare your meals, and do other household chores that you used to be able to do yourself; then the injections may be cheaper.
+The main disadvantage of Somatropin is that it is horribly expensive, and insurance won’t cover it.
+But if the alternative is to hire someone to come in every day and help you take your bath, help you get dressed, prepare your meals, and do other household chores that you used to be able to do yourself; then the injections may be cheaper.

 There are social objections to life extension, too.
 First of all, people have been growing old and feeble for millenia — anything that works contrary to that can be seen as “against nature”.
 You may have younger relatives who want you to shuffle off to “the other side” so they can inherit your money — whatever extends your life delays their getting it and gives you more of a chance to spend it yourself.

 But the big push against Somatropin will come from governments.
 Living longer violates Aso’s Mandate, and I half expect all this to be made illegal some day.
 If you require lots of medical care and/or are drawing a retirement pension each month, every additional year of life means a drain on the public treasury.
 Dead men cash no checks, and it’s cheaper for them if you don’t live so long.